-- 1/2 cup sugar
+- 1 cup granulated sugar

-- 1/2 tsp vanilla
+- 1½ tsp vanilla extract

-- 1/2 cup butter, room temperature
+- ¼ cup milk room temperature

-- pinch of salt
+- ⅛ teaspoon salt

-- 1/2 teaspoon vanilla
+- ¼ teaspoon vanilla extract

 - Preheat oven to 350°F and place paper liners in muffin tins.

-- Whisk together flour, baking powder, and salt.
+- Whisk together flour, baking powder, baking soda and salt.
 Set aside.

 - Cream the butter and sugar with a mixer for 3-4 minutes until light and fluffy.
 Add the vanilla.

-- Bake for 14-18 minutes, until a toothpick comes out clean when inserted into the center of a cupcake.
+- Bake for 14-16 minutes, until a toothpick comes out clean when inserted into the center of a cupcake.
 Cool for about ten minutes in the muffin tins and then remove to a rack to cool completely.

 - If using fresh strawberries, finely chop hulled strawberries by hand or in a food processor.
 If using freeze dried strawberries, pulse them in a food processor or place them in a zip lock bag and crush them using a rolling pin.

-- In the bowl of an electric mixer fitted with the whisk attachment, beat the butter and salt on medium for 2-3 minutes until light and fluffy.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and salt on medium for 2-3 minutes until light and fluffy.
 Scrape down the sides of the bowl now and after each addition of powdered sugar.
 Turn mixer to low and add 1 cup of the powdered sugar until combined and smooth.
 Add the remaining powdered sugar.

 - Turn the mixer up to medium and mix in the vanilla.
 Add the fresh or freeze dried strawberries and whip on medium until combined.
 If frosting is too thin, add more powdered sugar.
 If it's too thick, add milk or heavy cream.